 The number of deaths related to drugs has overtaken the number of deaths related to alcohol consumption.

 Effectively, Scotland is now Europe’s drug death capital.
 Traditionally, Scotland has a reputation as a hard-drinking nation.
 Because of the rising trend of drug deaths, Scottish people are recognizing that they have a national crisis.
+Addiction centres such as Edinburgh Rehab Centre are seeing increasing numbers of enquiries for alcohol and drug addiction.

 War on drugs not working